vegaprotocol/documentation/docs/tutorials/assets-tokens/withdrawing-assets.md

 The ERC-20 bridge address shown is for the Ethereum network that is compatible with the Vega network these docs are pointing to.

 <EthAddresses frontMatter={frontMatter} show={["ERC20Bridge"]} />

-## Withdrawal delays and thresholds
-Assets can have a withdrawal delay, as well as a withdrawal delay threshold.

-**Withdrawal delay**: Set on the ERC-20 bridge for all assets.
-It is the time that a withdrawal is delayed, once it's begun, before it can be completed.
-You can see the delay by looking at the ERC-20 bridge contract.

-**Withdrawal delay threshold**: Set per asset in its governance proposal.
-Requesting to withdraw that amount (and above) will trigger a withdrawal delay.
-If the threshold is 1, that denotes the smallest decimal position for the market's asset, and thus all withdrawals will have a delay.
-[Query for an asset's details](../../api/rest/data-v2/trading-data-service-get-asset.api.mdx) (under erc20) to see each asset's delay threshold.

-If your withdrawal amount is higher than the withdrawal threshold, the multi-signature bundle will only be usable *after* the withdrawal delay has passed, after which the assets can be moved into an Ethereum wallet.

-Once the delay time has passed, and if the bundle is valid, the withdrawal **must be completed by submitting the bundle** to Ethereum and paying the gas fee required.

-## Withdraw using Etherscan

 ### Prepare and send withdrawal transaction